Subscription Options

 Ethan at an archaeological dig in Israel, excavating the "beaten track"

 I am writing this blog to share with you my passion for Israel and to help you explore historical, biblical and cultural sights that are "off the beaten track" in this beautiful country.
-As you complete your visit of Israel's main tourist attractions in Jerusalem, Tel-Aviv or Haifa, put down that guide book and join me for an exciting journey by car to castles built by the Crusaders, caves inhabited by early man, archaeological remains of churches and mosques, Roman baths, wineries, great beaches, battle sights, outstanding cuisines, and important synagogues, all the while intermingling with a fascinating people...the Israeli...
+As you complete your visits to the main tourist attractions in Jerusalem, Tel-Aviv or Haifa, put down that Israel travel guide and join me for exciting excursions in Israel to historic and religious sites, national parks and numerous places of interest for children.

 Continue by clicking here, or scroll down to see my posts...